Case: B. P. J. v. West Virginia State Board of Education

 On May 26, 2021, the plaintiff, an 11-year-old transgender girl and student in Harrison County, West Virginia filed this lawsuit through her mother in the U.S. District Court for the Southern District of West Virginia.
 Represented by the ACLU of West Virginia, with attorneys from the ACLU, Lambda Legal and Cooley LLP, the plaintiff challenged an April 2021 state statute, H.B.
 3293, that banned girls who are transgender from participating in school sports consistent with their gender identity. …

 On May 26, 2021, the plaintiff, an 11-year-old transgender girl and student in Harrison County, West Virginia filed this lawsuit through her mother in the U.S. District Court for the Southern District of West Virginia.
 Represented by the ACLU of West Virginia, with attorneys from the ACLU, Lambda Legal and Cooley LLP, the plaintiff challenged an April 2021 state statute, H.B.
 3293, that banned girls who are transgender from participating in school sports consistent with their gender identity.
 The plaintiff sued the WV State Board of Education (“WVBOE”), the Harrison County Board Of Education, WV Secondary School Activities Commission (“WVSSAC”), and state employees under the Fourteenth Amendment, 42 U.S.C. § 1983, and Title IX of the Education Amendments of 1972 (“Title IX”).
 The plaintiff sought declaratory and injunctive relief, nominal damages, attorney fees and costs, and any other relief that the Count deemed just and proper.
-This case was assigned to Judge Joseph R. Goodwin.
+This case was assigned to Judge Joseph R. Goodwin and Magistrate Judge Dwane Tinsley.

 H.B.
 3293 was written to limit the participation on single-sex secondary school and college girls athletic teams to girls assigned female at birth.
 The statute did not have a parallel provision for boys’ sports teams.
-Plaintiff participated on an all girls cheerleading team in elementary school, and hoped to join her middle school cross country team in the fall of 2021.
+Plaintiff participated on an all-girls cheerleading team in elementary school, and hoped to join her middle school cross country team in the fall of 2021.
 However, the passage of H.B.
 3293 made it illegal for her to join the the girl’s cross country team, and for her to join the boys team, the principal of her school would have to inform the coaches of both teams that she is transgender so as not to “confuse” them.
 Additionally, she alleged that joining the boys team would have been psychologically damaging to her by forcing her to act as the boy she is not.

 The plaintiff first argued that H.B.
 3293 violated Title IX because it discriminated against transgender students on the basis of sex, and the State BOE and County BOE received direct federal financial assistance, and the School Activities Commission received direct and/or indirect federal financial assistance.
 She also claimed that H.B.
 3293 discriminated against transgender girls, and denied them their rights under the Equal Protection Clause of the Fourteenth Amendment.